adambaumeister/ansible_panos_policy_orchestration/docs/user_guide/new_policy_creation.md

 ## Test behavior

 Before adding a new rule, we test the traffic based on the provided source/destination and application on each firewall connected to panorama.
 If the traffic is not already allowed, the creation will continue.
+This is documented in more detail in the [Testing Security Policies](policy_lookup.md) section.